xuesoso/SOSODE/README.md

 SOSODE: A speedy environment for interactive data science.
 =======================================================
 SOSODE is a neovim-based development environment for interactive data analysis and scripting.
 It combines the performance and flexibility of vim with the enriched functionality of Jupyter by hacking together a list of tools developed by others.
-Here, I provide an set-up instruction and a list of configuration files to make it easy to transition from Jupyter-notebook / Jupyter-lab environment.
+Here, I provide a setup guide and a list of configurations to make it easy to transition from Jupyter-notebook / Jupyter-lab environment.

 \
 **Screenshot of SOSODE**